apache/incubator-hugegraph-ai/hugegraph-python-client/README.md

 print(res)
 ```

-Other info are under 🚧 (Welcome to add more docs for it, users could refer [java-client-doc]([url](https://hugegraph.apache.org/docs/clients/hugegraph-client/)) for similar usage)
+Other info is under 🚧 (Welcome to add more docs for it, users could refer [java-client-doc]([url](https://hugegraph.apache.org/docs/clients/hugegraph-client/)) for similar usage)

 ## Contributing